p00temkin/arctang/README.md

 - Code cleanup and unit tests
 - Add more granular feature flags and control
 - Handle IPFS uploads during ARC minting
-- Add support for ARC3 'extra_metadata
+- Add support for ARC3 'extra_metadata'
 - Check nr of reconfigs for ARC69 as part of ARC asset rating
 - Include nr of pins on IPFS in ARC asset rating
-- Add metadata update action
+- Support mint/metadata update action for all arcs
+- Battletest across collections

 ### Closing thoughts, future projects